RodinGolodin/rodingolodin.github.io/content/resume.md

 # Profile

-A self-reliant technical writer with 8 years of experience in the software development industry.
+A self-reliant technical writer with 9 years' experience in the software development industry.

 As a lone writer throughout most of my career, I’ve worked both as an individual contributor and a documentation function lead.